-It turns out that prints of animals, fish and plants were relatively rare: in Hiroshige’s 40 year art career, he designed over 10,000 single sheet prints and several hundred book illustrations, with only around 500 having an animal or plant as the subject [the statistics are from Birds and Flowers, a book in the reference list below].
+It turns out that prints of animals, fish and plants were relatively rare in Hiroshige’s catalog: in his 40-year art career, he designed over 10,000 single sheet prints and several hundred book illustrations, with only around 500 having an animal or plant as the subject [the statistics are from Birds and Flowers, a book in the reference list below].

 After reviewing a few books about Hiroshige at the local libraries, I found the answer to my question, and it turned out to be straightforward: a poetry guild called Kyokashi hired him to make ten fish illustrations to accompany their poems.
 During the design and printing process the poets gave their poems to the woodblock carvers, who added the lettering to a block so it would appear on the final print.

-In the decades before Hiroshige was active, Japan started opening up to the world and one of the results was the translation of numerous scientific books into Japanese — anatomical textbooks, botanical and zoological encyclopedias, and much more.
-In her book about Hiroshige, Adele Schlombs argues that his fish prints were possibly influenced by the imported books in two ways: 1) perhaps he wanted to break from the idealized style of the past and design more realistic depictions of the natural world like the books contained (the trout print below is a good example of this), 2) a “nature morte” styling of still-lifes, where the creatures were simply set against a blank background, which had no tradition in Japanese painting (the prints in this post follow this approach, except for the trout).
+In the decades before Hiroshige was active, Japan started opening up to the world.
+One of the results was the translation of numerous European scientific books into Japanese — anatomical textbooks, botanical and zoological encyclopedias, and much more.
+In her book about Hiroshige, Adele Schlombs argues that his fish prints were possibly influenced by the imported books in two ways: 1) perhaps he wanted to break from the idealized style of traditional Japanese art and design more realistic depictions of the natural world like the books contained (the trout print below is a good example of this), 2) a “nature morte” styling of still-lifes, where the creatures were simply set against a blank background, which had no tradition in Japanese painting (the prints in this post follow this approach, except for the trout).

 Hiroshige made around twenty fish prints in the 1830s.
 The first batch of ten were made for the Kyokashi poetry guild, but the books I consulted did not say if the same guild commissioned the other ten prints, not were they specific about the chronology of the prints (i.e., which were in the first series?).
 The were clearly made for poets or fans of poetry because they each contain one or more poems (the book Hiroshige: A Shoal of Fishes has translations of the poems on each print).